nfrastack/container-base/README.md

 ## Installation

 ### Prebuilt Images
-Feature limited builds of the image are available on the [Github Container Registry](https://github.com/nfrastack/container-base/pkgs/container/container-base)
+Feature limited builds of the image are available on the [Github Container Registry](https://github.com/nfrastack/container-base/pkgs/container/container-base).

-To unlock advanced features, one must provide a code to be able to change specific environment variables from defaults.
+To unlock advanced features, provide a code to be able to change specific environment variables from defaults.
 Support the development to gain access to a code.

 ```
 (container platform) pull ghcr.io/nfrastack/container-base:(image_tag)